MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/alert-grading-password-spray.md

 The intended results of using this guide are:

-- You have identified the alerts associated with password-spray IP addresses as malicious (TP) or false positive (FP) activities.
+- You've identified the alerts associated with password-spray IP addresses as malicious (TP) or false positive (FP) activities.

-- You have taken the necessary action if IP addresses have been performing password spray attacks.
+- You've taken the necessary action if IP addresses have been performing password spray attacks.

 ## Investigation steps